vre-hub/vre/infrastructure/cluster/README.md

 TO date (14 Feb 2024), nodes have been labelled as follows;
 `kubectl label node <NODE_NAME>> jupyter=singleuser`
+and these same 10 nodes need to be tainted to only allow jupyter sessions too `kubectl taint nodes <NODE_NAME> jupyter=singleuser:NoSchedule`

-Each Jupyter session is assigned with the following resources (declared on the jhub-release manifest).
+Each Jupyter session is therefore spawned within the above nodes (by adding on the jhub-release manifest the `memory`, `nodeSelector` and `extraTolerations`, as showed below).
-Resources have been assigned without much experienced, based on the following [zero-to-jupyterhub-k8s documentation](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/main/docs/source/administrator/optimization.md#balancing-guaranteed-vs-maximum-memory-and-cpu).
+Resources have been assigned/organised without much experienced, based on the following [zero-to-jupyterhub-k8s documentation](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/main/docs/source/administrator/optimization.md#balancing-guaranteed-vs-maximum-memory-and-cpu).

 ```yaml